Aethylred/dynaguppy-old/README.markdown

     # git checkout master
 1. Update all require submodules:
 		# git submodule update --init --recursive
+1. Copy the example dynaguppy configuration to create a new configuration:
+    # cp manifests/dynaguppy_conf.pp.example manifests/dynaguppy_conf.pp
+1. Edit /etc/puppet/manifests/dynaguppy_conf.pp and set at least new settings for *$dynaguppy_puppetmaster* and *$dynaguppy_gitolite* (Do not add the new configuration to version control until asked!)

 Much of ths could be converted into a script later...